Funan: Origins of Funan

-Chinese sources relate a local legend to document Funan's origin, that a foreigner named "Huntian (混填)" [pinyin: Hùntián] established the Kingdom of Funan around the 1st century CE in the Mekong Delta of southern Vietnam.
+Chinese sources relate a local legend to document Funan's origin, that a foreigner named "Huntian" (混填, pinyin: Hùntián) established the Kingdom of Funan around the 1st century CE in the Mekong Delta of southern Vietnam.
 Archeological evidence shows that extensive human settlement in the region may go as far back as the 4th century BCE.
 Though treated by Chinese historians as a single unified empire, according to some modern scholars Funan may have been a collection of city-states that sometimes warred with one another and at other times constituted a political unity.

 The ethnic and linguistic origins of the Funanese people have consequently been subject to scholarly debate, and no firm conclusions can be drawn based on the evidence available.
-The Funanese may have been Cham or from another Austronesian group, or they may have been Khmer or from another Austroasiatic group.
-It is possible that they are the ancestors of those indigenous people dwelling in the southern part of Vietnam today who refer themselves as "Khmer" or "Khmer Krom."
+Michael Vickery argued that, although identifying the language of Funan with certainty is impossible, the evidence strongly suggests that the population was Khmer.
+However, several studies indicate that the inhabitants of Funan may have spoken Austroasiatic languages, while Malayo-Polynesian languages were spoken in neighboring Champa.
+The Funanese may have been either Cham, Khmer or from another Austronesian or Austroasiatic group.
+It is possible that they are the ancestors of those indigenous people dwelling in the southern part of Vietnam today who refer themselves as Khmer or Khmer Krom.
 The Khmer term "krom" means "below" or "lower part of" and is used to refer to territory that was later colonized by Vietnamese immigrants and taken up into the modern state of Vietnam.
-While no conclusive study to determine whether Funan's ethnolinguistic components were Austronesian or Austroasiatic, there is dispute among scholars.
-According to the majority of Vietnamese academics, for example, Mac Duong, stipulates that "Funan's core population certainly were the Austronesians, not Khmer;" the fall of Funan and the rise of Zhenla from the north in the 6th century indicate "the arrival of the Khmer to the Mekong Delta."
-That thesis received support from D. G. E. Hall.
+Archaeological findings at Óc Eo have demonstrated "no true discontinuity between Óc Eo and pre-Angkorian levels", suggesting Khmer linguistic dominance in areas under Funan's control.
 Recent archaeological research lends weight to the conclusion that Funan was a Mon-Khmer polity.
 In his Funan review, Michael Vickery expresses himself a strong supporter of Funan's Khmer predominance theory.